Services

 All articles

 This article is brought to you by Taxes for Expats – a top-rated team helping Americans abroad meet US filing requirements.
-If you’re looking to buy property in Colombia as a US citizen, we can guide you in staying compliant with the IRS after purchase.
+If you’re looking to buy a house in Colombia as a US citizen, we can guide you in staying compliant with the IRS after purchase.

 Can Americans legally own property in Colombia?